 Mobility-as-a-Service is amazing.
 We’ve settled this in our previous piece, where we briefly talked about what it implies, why it is desirable to implement MaaS solutions, and how MaaS platforms work.
 Let’s dive deeper and see if such an approach could determine us to press the “switch off” button on our perspectives on car ownership.
-Can an app that gathers all available means of transportation and helps us find the most convenient route using a mixture of them push us to leave our cars home?
+Can an app that gathers all available means of transportation?
+Can it help us find the most convenient route using a mixture of them push us to leave our cars at home?
 Or are there more barriers on our way to implementing MaaS on a local, national, and international level?

 There are great examples of cities that shifted their public transport on MaaS.
 Helsinki shook the world in 2017 with Whim, which is, according to their description, “the first all-inclusive MaaS solution commercially available on the market.”
 But what does the app do exactly?
 Well, Whim gathered all means of travel under one app, made a subscription plan to include them all, and allowed its citizens to travel whenever and wherever they want around the metropolitan area of Helsinki through everything else but their private car.
 Sounds pretty awesome, right?
 But wait, there’s more.
 In 2018, one year after Whim’s launch, Ramboll, an engineering company from Denmark, analyzed the behavior of the over 70 000 users registered and gathered the key findings in the Whimpact.
 Among the result, they found out that: